wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    If you're already linked, an "Unlink" appears.
    Proceeding as if there isn't.

-0. CAUTION: Select "Public and Private" means Docker can see your private repositories.
+0. CAUTION: Selecting "Public and Private" means Docker can see ALL your private repositories.

    PROTIP: Open a another set of GitHub and Docker accounts based on another email account to work only with public-facing repos for this exercise.